amorphic/braubuddy/README.rst

 Extensible
 ^^^^^^^^^^

 The various *Braubuddy* components are designed to be extended.
-Consult the ``CONTRIBUTE.TXT`` if you'd like to request or contribute support for a particular component.
+Consult ``CONTRIBUTE.RST`` if you'd like to request or contribute support for a particular component.

 Getting Started
 ---------------